Affiliate vs Partner: What Program Is Best for Your Business

 Affiliate programs are best suited for marketing efforts focused on high conversion rates and pushing sales to a specific product offering.
 Since these programs are incentive-based, partners are encouraged to sell as many of their products or services as possible.

-Finding the right affiliate marketer will allow you to pitch directly to your ideal audience meaning higher conversion rates and a more dedicated customer base.
+Finding the right affiliate marketer will allow you to pitch directly to your ideal audience, resulting in higher conversion rates and a more dedicated customer base.

 How a Long-Term Partner Program Can Benefit You?